Scarlett (Cassidy novel)

 Scarlett is a 2006 novel by Cathy Cassidy.
 It won the 2007 Royal Mail Award for Scottish Children's Books in the 12–16 age group.
 It reached number 8 in the Ottakars sales chart for children's books in June 2006.
+Cassidy won the 2007 Scottish Children's Book Award (12–16) for this book.

+Summary

 The plot revolves around the 12-year-old girl of the title, who is badly affected by the break-up of her parents.
 After leading a food fight at school, she is sent from London to live with her father in Ireland.

-Summary